the moxy team

 OWEN WOLFERTZ - general manager

 A New England Native, Owen grew up in Maine and attended the University of New Hampshire.
 A Jack of all trades for the front of the house at Moxy; he might be greeting you at the door, dropping by your table with some creative plates from the kitchen or behind the bar mixing you a craft cocktail.
-When he's not on Penhallow Street, you can find Owen cooking or baking up a storm, or hanging out with his husband and dog.
+When he's not on Penhallow Street, you can find Owen cooking or baking up a storm, enjoying the Seacoast NH life or hanging out with corgi, Vonn.

 TYLER ELLIOTT - PASTRY CHEF